BadlyDrawnBoy/zk-inkjet-printer/docs/uart_control_consolidated.md

 # UART Control Consolidated Notes

-This note consolidates the actionable conclusions that were previously split across `docs/HACKING_UART.md`, `docs/vendor_resources.md`, and `docs/firmware_mod_plan.md`.
+This note consolidates the actionable conclusions that were previously split across `docs/HACKING_UART.md`, `docs/vendor_resources.md`, and the legacy `docs/archive/firmware_mod_plan_legacy.md`.
 It keeps the UART-specific plan, supporting vendor context, and firmware integration steps in one place.

 ## Hardware Context
 - **Platform**: The installed SoC is marked **M5 (DWIN)**.
 No primary datasheet is available, so the working assumption is functional similarity with the **T5L** family.
 Treat this as *unconfirmed* until proven on hardware.